The Intersection of Expected Returns [SSRN]

 Abstract:

 Target Date Fund providers claim to provide value for investors through glide path design, implementation, and tactical asset allocations.
 We study time series variation in glide paths arising from these discretionary adjustments—what we call Glide Path Activeness.
 We document significant heterogeneity in Glide Path Activeness in the cross section (between TDFs, TDF series', and TDF providers) and in the time series.
-We provide evidence that Glide Path Activeness does not add value for investors—in the worst case, we estimate an annualized cost of approximately 1.71% on a risk-adjusted basis.
-We find that this underperformance is due primarily to poor timing of asset classes and overreaction to asset prices.
-We do not find evidence that Glide Path Activeness attracts fund flows.
+We provide evidence that Glide Path Activeness does not add value for investors—in the worst case, we estimate an annualized cost of 1.38% on a risk-adjusted basis.
+We find that this underperformance is due primarily to poor timing of asset classes and return chasing rather than the selection of more expensive underlying funds or larger management fees.
 Our results have implications for investors, plan sponsors, and policy makers.

 Presentations: Investment Company Institute, University of Kentucky*, Vanguard*, Arizona State University*, Australian National University*, Baylor University*, Claremont McKenna College*, University of Arizona*, University of Hawaii at Manoa*, University of Melbourne*, University of New South Wales*, University of Sydney*, University of Tennessee*, Villanova University*